 The CPI readout IC architecture places a small capacitor, a digital counter, and the ability to compute in every pixel.
 Digital shift registers read data from the device, much like a CCD, except completely in the digital domain.
 In some devices , data can be transferred to the north, south, east, or west.

 This video is a split view of 2 different videos that were collected simultaneously with a single camera working at 165-FPS.
 The top video shows normal thermal imaging.
 The bottom video shows delta-event imagery at 500-Hz bandwidth.
 The delta-event video frame collection was interleaved with the normal video collection.
 Both are displayed at 60-FPS.

 This video demonstrates high-frame-rate delta-event data overlaid on low-frame-rate video.
 Delta-events are color coded green for positive and red for negative signal events.

 CPI technology has been implemented using a number of detector materials in the infrared band from the shortwave to longwave.
-The architecture can also be extended to the visible band with silicon detectors.
+The architecture could also be extended to the visible band in the future with silicon detectors.

 Integrate CPI Technology Into Your System

 We offer several test and development options as well as custom design services for others to learn, experiment, prototype, and implement CPI technology.
 Contact us for more information.